naveen1994rai/CalculatorLibrary/README.md

 18. Store a value in memory
 19. Clear the memory
+20. Remove the value stored in memory register.
-20. Performing calculations with stored value
+21. Use stored value for calculations

+#Generate Reports

+22. Generate reports for given day.
+23. Generate reports within the given dates.

 #Prerequisistes for linting and testing